View PedPDX Pedestrian Stories:

-Click a person below to discover a few Portlanders' stories.
+Click a person above to discover a few Portlanders' stories.

 Share your own pedestrian story with us!